vmasrani/dementia_classifier/README.md

 # dementia_classifier
 Code for my masters thesis.
 To run:
-- Request the missing data + lib directory from vadmas@gmail.com (too large to store on github)
+- Request access to the [DementiaBank dataset](https://dementia.talkbank.org) from either Davida Fromm: fromm@andrew.cmu.edu or Brian MacWhinney: macw@cmu.edu
+- Once you have permission, email me at vadmas@cs.ubc.ca to get a copy of the preprocessed dataset.
     -  Place data alongside run.py.
     -  Place lib within dementia_classifier/
 - Install python requirements (may want to use a virtualenv)